pbing/brainfuck/README.md

-# Simple brainfuck to LLVM compiler.
-Deliberately no optimizations --
+# Simple brainfuck to LLVM compiler

-let LLVM handle this.
+Deliberately no optimizations -- let LLVM handle this.

 Benchmarked with LLVM-7.0.0